anonette/lithopia/README.md

  3. **Openweather icon**: generating and showing html objects IMG based on https://flows.nodered.org/flow/2f1aaf0635f9bf23207152682323240a Trick is to createthe payload with the tags  in a  function-node and then in the template-node just represent it with `<div ng-bind-html="msg.payload"></div>`
- 4. **Texfields on Lithopians, property, marriages**: all use http-node with get command to query the REST-API composer contract on http://anonette.net:3000/explorer and with switch-node and JSONATA get the requesteddata out of the  complex JSON, basic JSONARA https://docs.jsonata.org/string-functions.html https://console.bluemix.net/docs/services/IoT/GA_information_management/mapping_expression_language.html#mapping_expression To test also http://try.jsonata.org/.
+ 4. **Texfields on Lithopians, property, marriages Hyperlegder GET commands**: all use http-node with get command to query the REST-API composer contract on http://anonette.net:3000/explorer and with switch-node and JSONATA get the requesteddata out of the  complex JSON, basic JSONARA https://docs.jsonata.org/string-functions.html https://console.bluemix.net/docs/services/IoT/GA_information_management/mapping_expression_language.html#mapping_expression To test also http://try.jsonata.org/.
 Useful resource to learn how to work with SWITCH  - courtesy [Steve Cope from min 10.](https://www.youtube.com/watch?v=PbEoHxFOdmE&fbclid=IwAR2rvMT7lKdwk8LwGtcBF7V29AhJ-GAr07tJrVVXCyeA-ZFwSb6hy_akhzo)
 ### Transactions